 Exploring North Dakota

-North Dakota has been called many things, but theme park is not one of them.
-Until now.
-North Dakota’s unique geographical differences make it a theme park with various lands for outdoor enthusiasts and adventure-seeking travelers.
+North Dakota’s unique geographical differences make it a playland with various opportunities for outdoor enthusiasts and adventure-seeking travelers.

 Hikers, bikers, ATV thriller seekers and snowmobilers enjoys the offerings in the wooded Pembina Gorge in the northeast.
 Trails crisscross the unique terrain within the gorge and trails leading along the hills that surround the gorge and the Pembina River.

 Lovers of glitz, nightlife and upscale dining take advantage of the hustle and bustle of North Dakota’s largest city – Fargo.
 Forget what you saw in the movies, this Fargo is the southeastern gateway to the state.
 It has its own Fargo Theatre, trendy dining and shopping and music playing into the night in a vibrant downtown.

 Central North Dakota is teeming with lakes and wetlands and the watersports and wildlife that go with it.
 The “coteau” region of the state includes recreation mecca Devils Lake, with its boating and fishing opportunities.

 The Turtle Mountains and the International Peace Garden in north central North Dakota straddles the U.S and Canadian border, giving visitors a unique chance to stand in two nations at the same time.